 The 2017-2019 state budget (2017 Wisconsin Act 59) expanded the types of personal property that are exempt from taxation.
 The expansion includes machinery, tools and patterns not used in manufacturing ("newly exempt personal property")1.
 The 2017-2019 state budget also included aid (beginning in 2019) to taxing jurisdictions equal to the property taxes that would have been levied on the newly exempt personal property.
 In addition to providing aid to jurisdictions, the 2017-2019 state budget also adjusted the levy limit down by the same amount as the aid payment.
+Therefore, in lieu of County property tax levy for personal property, the County receives a payment from the State budget.

-For 2022, it is anticipated that the County will receive a personal property aid payment of \$1,499,034.
-Since the personal property aid amount is increasing by \$117,747; the County's allowable levy will decrease by \$117,747.
+For 2024, it is anticipated that the County will receive a State personal property aid payment of \$1,499,034, in lieu of County property tax levy.
+This amount is unchanged from the prior year.
+Since the personal property aid amount is unchanged; there is no impact to the County's allowable levy.